cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

   - C: Post-fit distributions

 > [!TIP]
 > These steps are usually part of the **unblinding** stage, and are the latest steps request for the **GoingToPreApproval**.
 L2 will usually ask to see the results of these procedures before letting you progress further in the review.
-For most analses, you will need to first run impact and validation blind, and then repeat it on the actual data.
+For most analyses, you will need to first run impact and validation blind, and then repeat it on the actual data.

 > [!INFO]
-> Analysis datacard must be stored in the [CMS analysis gitLab repo](https://gitlab.cern.ch/cms-analysis) gitLab repository.
-When you request your analyssis area, CAT will provide you automatic CI tools that can run all these tests for you every time you commit a change!
-These are quite flexible and customisable, and you are encouraged to take advante of them
+> Analysis datacard must be stored in the [CMS analysis GitLab repo](https://gitlab.cern.ch/cms-analysis) GitLab repository.
+When you request your analysis area, CAT will provide you automatic CI tools that can run all these tests for you every time you commit a change!
+These are quite flexible and customisable, and you are encouraged to take advantage of them

 ### A: Using FitDiagnostics
 Now that we have a working datacard complete with systematic uncertainties, it is important to validate our model.
 We will explore one of the most commonly used modes of <span style="font-variant:small-caps;">Combine</span>: `FitDiagnostics` .
 As well as allowing us to make a **measurement** of some physical quantity (as opposed to just setting a limit on it), this method is useful to gain additional information about the model and the behaviour of the fit.
 It performs two fits: